sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 # Static Files
-You can assign a folder in the classpath serving static files with the staticFiles.location method.
+You can assign a folder in the classpath serving static files with the `staticFiles.location()` method.
 Note that the public directory name is not included in the URL.
-A file **/public/css/style.css** is made available as **http://{host}:{port}/css/style.css**
+A file `/public/css/style.css` is made available as `http://{host}:{port}/css/style.css`

 ~~~java
 // root is 'src/main/resources', so put files in 'src/main/resources/public'
 staticFiles.location("/public"); // Static files
 ~~~

-You can also assign an external folder (a folder not in the classpath) to serve static files by using the externalStaticFileLocation method.
+You can also assign an external folder (a folder not in the classpath) to serve static files by using the `staticFiles.externalLocation()` method.

 ~~~java
 staticFiles.externalLocation(System.getProperty("java.io.tmpdir"));